skygear-demo/deprecated-raspberrypi-example/README.md

 This is a simple raspberrypi setup demonstrating the usage of Skygear JS SDK in reapberrypi.

-First, we assume you follow the Installation guide on [raspberrypi.org](https://www.raspberrypi.org/documentation/installation/).
+Please follow the Installation guide on [raspberrypi.org](https://www.raspberrypi.org/documentation/installation/).
-And have clean Raspbian installed on yout pi.
+Follow instruction assume a clean Raspbian installed on yout pi.

 ### Setup the raspberrypi for running nodejs
 1. Find your raspberrypi IP at your router, or follow the instruction for scaning your subnet: https://www.raspberrypi.org/documentation/remote-access/ip-address.md
 1. ssh to raspberrypi, `ssh pi@192.168.x.x` default password: `raspberry`
-   - Is is suggested to change your password, use command `passwd`.
+   - To change your password, use command `passwd`.
 For more detail instruction, please follow the instruction here: https://www.raspberrypi.org/documentation/linux/usage/users.md
 1. Update the node environment:
     - `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`